Typora supports exporting the current document into PDF, HTML, HTML (without styles) and the Image format.

-You could access export command from File
+You can access the export command from File

 → Export